 Yoga

-I am a Registered Yoga Teacher, Yoga Teacher Trainer, and Founder of Yogis in Service.
+I am a Registered Yoga teacher, Yoga Teacher Trainer, Certified Yoga Therapist (C-IAYT), and President of Yogis in Service

 Long before I took my first yoga class, I loved the idea of yoga: the integration of body and mind in service of the soul.
 What is not to love about that?